-After lunch in a nearby bar, we drove to another point to add some new birds.
-Azure-winged magpies were cooperative and we witnessed a group of 10 chasing off a Common kestrel.
+After having lunch in a bar, we drove to another point to add some new birds.
+Iberian magpies were cooperative as we witnessed a group of 10 chasing off a Common kestrel.
 In addition, Lapwings, Stonchat, Whinchat, Marsh Harrier, Common Buzzard and other song birds were also seeing.
 Around 1 h later, we drove back to our Hotel in Huétor-Tajar where we arrived on time to have dinner.

 Today we went to visit the feeding grounds of the reintroduced Bald Ibises.
 We got cracking views of two of them which were looking for insects in the grass.
 Meanwhile everyone enjoyed taking photos of these fantastic birds, a group of 4 Black Kites and 1 Red Kite flew over us.

-After cheking-out, we went to the mouth of the Palomones.
-This small area was packed with birds including 2 Ospreys, Wood and Common Sandpipers, both Redshanks, Whiskered Terns and Slender-billed Gulls.
+After checking-out, we went to the mouth of the Palomones.
+This small area was packed with birds including 2 Ospreys, Wood and Common Sandpipers and both Redshanks.
+There was also Whiskered Terns and Slender-billed Gulls.
 After this break, we set off to Málaga airport but with memories not only of the fantastic wildlife we had all witnessed but also the culture and friendliness of all our hosts.

 We hope you find this tailor-made birdwatching trip report to Granada and Tarifa useful.
 Please do not hesitate to contact us for more information.